isaacg1/isaacg1.github.io/_posts/2024-10-14-caring-about-eggs.md

 These are potential options for how to respond when one sees egg vibes in someone.
 After I've listed these options, I'll discuss my thoughts on which options I like and dislike.

-I'm ordering these options in vaguely increasing order of activeness and decisiveness
+I'm ordering these options in vaguely increasing order of activeness and decisiveness.

 1. **Say nothing**.
 Only broach the subject if and when someone reaches out.